Jencreate/DATA201SJM/Team_Diary.md

 #### Entry (13/10/21) - Matt
 - Used Jensens hydro station data to figure out which rivers/lakes they are on and for each, what data i can find on the aquarius portal.
+- imported datasets into r, found issues with some, will resolve

 #### Entry (15/10/21) - Richard
 - Beginning write the report about this project.